electronstudio/godot_high_scores_tutorial/docs/tutorial.md

 Run the game and check your scores load and save.

+## Challenge: Default scores

+The first time you play the game, the score table is empty.
+Could you add some default scores in the code to fill it?

 ## Challenge:  Improve the organisation of the code.

 Change function to be: